imixs/imixs-workflow/src/site/markdown/index.md

 See also the [Deployment Guide](./deployment/deployment_guide.html) for information how to deploy the Imixs-Workflow engine on an application server.

-### Imixs-Worklfow as Part of a Microservice Architecture
+### Imixs-Workflow as Part of a Microservice Architecture

 Imixs-Workflow provides a [Rest Service API](restapi/index.html) and can be run as a service in a microservice architecture.
 In this architectural style the workflow engine can be bound to any existing business application, independent from the technology behind.
 Business logic can be changed without changing a single line of code.